jaubourg/wires/README.md

 **For the time being, the function can only be exported through a CommonJS module, not an ES Module.**

-It is possible for a computed route function to return `null` : requiring such a route and it's children would result in `null`.
+It is possible for a computed route function to return `null` : requiring such a route and its children would result in `null`.

 ```js
 //myApp/wires.json